NIER-BIAN/tribal-heart/README.md

 - Given user has typed "Ber" in the city textbox AND the list of suggested cities is showing;
 - When the user clicks on a city (eg. "Berlin, Germany") from the list;
 - Then the user receives a list of upcoming events in that city.

+Scenario: No city searched for

+- Given the user is on the events page;
+- When the search bar is empty;
+- Then upcoming events from all cities are displayed.

 Scenario: City with no events